Mike (musician): 2018–2021: Black Soap, Renaissance Man, War in My Pen, Tears of Joy, Weight of the World, and Disco!

-2022–present: One More, Beware of the Monkey, Faith Is A Rock, Burning Desire, Pinball, Showbiz! and Pinball II.
+2022–2024: One More, Beware of the Monkey, Faith Is A Rock, Burning Desire and Pinball

 On October 13, 2022, Bonema announced Beware of the Monkey, released on December 21, 2022.
 The first album single, "nuthin i can do is wrng", was released on October 13, 2022.
 The second single, "What Do I Do?", was released on November 3, 2022.
 The third and last single, "Stop Worry" featuring Sister Nancy, was released on November 29, 2022.
 The project was originally supposed to be released in the summertime, but Bonema "was trying to stop worrying about the gluttonous stuff that comes with releasing a project and [instead] worrying about whether the music sounds cohesive.”
 It turned out to be the longest he had worked on an album to date.

 Bonema collaborated with Wiki and The Alchemist to release an EP titled One More on November 25, 2022.
 They then released a full-length collaborative album titled Faith Is a Rock on September 22, 2023.
 He then released his 12th solo album titled Burning Desire on October 13, 2023.
 Later that month, Mike released Dr. Grabba, the third album under his producer alias, DJ Blackpower, on October 31, 2023.

 Bonema collaborated with Tony Seltzer to release an album titled Pinball on March 6, 2024.
 Bonema would later spend three months touring Europe and the United States between late February and late May 2024.